 This provides 4 times the resolution of FHD with greater clarity and depth; making you feel like you’re watching real life.
 As this a new technology, content is still growing.
 4K is also referred to as Ultra HD or UHD.

 The next wave of revolutionary television technology is 8K Ultra HD.
-8K features four times the pixels of 4K Ultra HD, displaying a huge 7680 x 4320 pixels.
+8K Ultra HD doubles 4K Ultra HD to a resolution of 7,680 by 4,320.
+That is four times the number of pixels as 4K Ultra HD.
 8K provides incredible depth and detail allowing you to immerse yourself in the content.
 By showing more detail, it also allows you to watch a bigger screen TV closer, which is great for witnessing all of your favourite movies, sports matches and games.
 While there is very little commercial 8K content available, smart artificial intelligence processors can upscale your existing content to 8K – so you can watch all your favourite media in crisp and clear 8K Ultra HD.

 Local dimming is specific to LED TVs and refers to the dynamic adjusting of brightness of an image.
 It allows the screen to show a dark image in one part of the screen and a bright one in another; maximising contrast and reducing overall power consumption.